jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/rehoming-a-subcloud.rst

         You will need to update the ``systemcontroller_gateway_address`` variable in the bootstrap values file before you perform the migration.
-        This field is the gateway address to the new System Controller.
+        This field is the gateway address to the new system controller.

     The subcloud deploy status will change to "pre-rehome" and if the preliminary steps complete successfully it will change to "rehoming".